Frequently Asked Questions

 https://www.alaska4x4rentals.com/

-*For the 2024 season we will be offering shuttle service from the lodge to the end of the road and trailheads along the way.
+*We offer shuttle service (by reservation) from the lodge to the end of the road and trailheads along the way.

 From the AK-1 (Tok Cutoff), the mile markers on the roadside count up from 0.
 We are just past the NPS Kendesnii campground on the right.
-You will see an authentic Alaskan cache out front of the lodge.
+You will see an authentic Alaskan cache (little cabin on stilts) with an orange windsock out front of the lodge.
 There is plenty of parking for trucks with trailers.
 We also have an airstrip for guests arriving via air; please contact us ahead of time for details.

-• Wrangell Mountains Wilderness Lodge is an authentic, remote, off-grid, historic lodge where we generate our own electricity, heat, and water year-round.
-Our log cabins and yurts have en suite bathrooms May to September.
-Our other cabins experience the Alaskan wilderness much as the first explorers did, in dry cabins but with much more comfort and convenience: Each cabin has its own sink/wash basin, soap, fresh linens, and pure Alaskan water from our underground spring in pump bottles, along with a well-maintained outhouse (pit toilet) out back.
+• Avens is an authentic, remote, off-grid, historic lodge where we generate our own electricity, heat, and water year-round.
+Our log cabins and yurts have private bathrooms operating May to September.
+During winter months, all our units experience the Alaskan wilderness much as the first explorers did, without en suite plumbing but with much more comfort and convenience: Each cabin has its own sink/wash basin, soap, fresh linens, and pure Alaskan water from our underground spring in dispensers, along with well-maintained outhouses nearby.
 There are also two clean, private washrooms with sink, toilet, and hot shower in our Wash Cabin which is open Memorial Day (late May) through Labor Day (early September).
-There is also a private washroom with sink, toilet, and hot shower in the lodge that is open year-round.
-Both the Wash Cabin and lodge are just steps away from the guest cabins and are sanitized several times daily.
+AND private washrooms with sink, toilet, and hot shower in the lodge open year-round.
+Both the Wash Cabin and lodge are just steps away from the guest units and are sanitized several times daily.

-• Because of our remote wilderness location and to guarantee the freshest ingredients, we ask at least 14 days’ advance reservations if you would like meal service.
-You can either call or email us to make a reservation to ensure we have adequate supplies on hand.
+• Because of our remote location (over 100 miles from the nearest small town) and to guarantee availability, we typically ask 14 days’ prepaid reservations if you would like meal service.
+You can either call 907-259-7326 or email to make a reservation.
 We will do our best to accommodate dietary restrictions.

 • Check in is from 4:00 to 9:00 p.m.; check out is at 11:00 a.m.
-We are a very busy working family and need time each day to thoroughly clean the cabins and attend other chores that keep the place looking nice for you.
+We are a very busy working family and need time each day to thoroughly clean the units and attend other chores that keep the place looking nice for you.
 We may be able to accommodate early check-ins or late check-outs with advance notice if our reservation schedule permits.
+Please inquire ahead of time.

-• Here in the park and preserve, there are no cell towers, telephone lines, or power poles to interrupt your view of the majestic mountains and valleys and no buried cable trenches to disturb the unique taiga-forest ground cover.
+• Here in the national park, there are no cell towers, telephone lines, or power poles to interrupt your view of the majestic mountains and valleys and no buried cable trenches to disturb the unique taiga-forest ground cover.
 We encourage our guests to come prepared to “unplug and reconnect” during their stay.
-At the Wrangell Mountains Wilderness Lodge, you can pause the nonstop notifications and endless emails demanding distraction and tune in to your own thoughts and experience this special place.
+At Avens, you can pause the nonstop notifications and endless emails demanding distraction and tune in to your own thoughts and experience this special place.
 Recharge your soul and return home refreshed.

 Cell service throughout Alaska is spotty and here, in North America’s largest national park, Verizon and affiliated cell carriers have the best voice and data service along the AK-1/Tok Cutoff Highway and Nabesna Road up to the wayside near mile 18, with limited voice and SMS reception at “Telephone Hill” near mile 24, above Long Lake.
-AT&T and affiliated customers report poor service along most of the highways as well as on the Nabesna Road.
+AT&T and affiliated customers report poor service along most of the highways as well as beyond mile 5 of the Nabesna Road.

 Our spring guests take advantage of the lengthening daylight and warming temps mid-February through early May—daytime highs typically 50s Fahrenheit, nighttime lows at or below freezing.
 It can snow a lot in the spring, which is great for snowmachining (what Alaskans call snowmobiling), cross-country skiing, fat-tire biking, and ice fishing.
 It has snowed here in June but is rare and usually melts the same day.